 Topographic Change Detection

-Gregory B. Pasternack, Jennifer Carley, Joshua R. Wyrick, Rocko Brown, Matthew Weber
+Gregory B. Pasternack, Jennifer Carley, Joshua R. Wyrick, Rocko Brown, Matthew Weber, Arielle Gervasi

 Topographic change is the rise or fall of the elevation of the Earth's surface through time.
-Conceptually, tracking topographic change ought to be as simple as mapping the landscape at two times and then looking to see how it changed.
+Conceptually, tracking topographic change ought to be as simple as mapping the landscape at two times and then observing how it changed.
 Unfortunately, it is not that simple, because there are many sources of error, such as measurement technology errors and the errors associated with the fact that the points in the two maps are not at exactly the same locations in both surveys.
-This project has developed new approaches for detecting topographic change from uncertain datasets and then using the results to understand the natural phenomenon of topographic change.
+This project has developed new approaches for detecting topographic change from uncertain datasets to create a statistically significant Level of Detection (LoD) raster.
+This LoD raster is then subtracted from the raw difference in the DEMs; we are left with the statistically significant changes, in terms of either fill or scour, to understand the natural phenomenon of topographic change within the river over a specified time interval.

 Sample DEM difference map